LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

     - If they guess a correct letter, display that letter in the console for them to refer back to when making guesses (i.e. C _ T S )
 	- Your program does not need to be case sensitive.
     - Errors should be handled through Exception handling
-    - You may use any shortcuts or 'helper' methods in this project.
-Do not create external classes to accomplish this task.
-Stay within scope, you may use the the methods/classes listed below if desired.
+    - You may use any shortcuts or 'helper' methods in this project (Excluding LINQ).
+	- Do not create external classes to accomplish this task.
+	- Stay within scope, you may use the methods/classes listed below if desired.
 	- Once the game is completed, the user should be presented with the option to "Play again" (a new random word is generated), or "Exit" (the program terminates)
 	- the user should only be allowed to guess only 1 letter at a time.
 Do not make it so that they can input the whole alphabet and get the answer.

+- When running your application, it should activate the user interface without any direct code manipulation

 ## Tests
 Be sure to test the following functionality:
 1. Create a file
 2. Read a file
-3. update a file
+3. Update a file
 4. Delete a fie
-5. letter can be properly guessed
+5. Letter can be properly guessed
+6. Word can be properly guessed

 ## Additional Resources
-1. To check if a character or a subset exists in a string, use the Contains() method.
+1. To check if a character or a subset exists in a string, use the `Contains()` method.
 	- [.Contains()](https://msdn.microsoft.com/en-us/library/dy85x1sa(v=vs.110).aspx){:target="_blank"}
-2. To randomly pick a number between 0 -> N, use the Random Class.
+2. To randomly pick a number between 0 - n, use the `Random` Class.
 	- [Random Class](https://msdn.microsoft.com/en-us/library/system.random(v=vs.110).aspx){:target="_blank"}